 〈Q&A〉 Q1 Why are China's economic sanctions against North Korea inadequate, in contrast to Japan and the US preparing sanctions?
 A1 China is concerned that North Korea will collapse and many refugees will come to China.
 China wants to have a dialogue between the US and North Korea.
 Q2 What is the common philosophy of ASEAN that was in the lecture of Ms. Yamamoto?
 A2 Japan is promoting the protection of freedom, democracy and human rights.
 And Japan is supporting in line with their philosophy.

-〈Discussion〉 After that, we had a group discussion on “Should Japan participate in Belt and Road?”.
-The conclusions of discussion by each group were considerably diversified, and there was a difference in what way to participate in the opinions that should be involved.
-There were opinions in groups which think Japan should participate it that Japan would be isolated if we did not participate it, we could cooperate with China for how to treat North Korea, and competitive involvement is necessary to expand the market.
+〈Discussion〉 After that, we had a group discussion on “Should Japan participate in One Belt and One Road?”.
+The conclusions of discussion by each group were considerably diversified, and there was a difference even in the group who said yes in terms of how to participate.
+There were opinions in groups which think Japan should participate in it that Japan would be isolated if we didn’t, we could cooperate with China for how to treat North Korea, and competitive involvement is necessary to expand the market.
 There were opinions of groups who said that it should not be involved, coordination with China has a danger of harming relations with the US, it’s more important to cherish the current framework, and political philosophies of both countries are too much different, and so on.
 After presentations of each group, Mr. Shikata gave us comments that when we think about these issues, we should consider what matters for Japan(purpose) and how Japan should take actions (measures).

 Finally, I would like to express our gratitude to Mr. Shikata and Ms. Yamamoto for taking time to speak to us.